 GOING TO SCHOOL:

-Many school districts and individual schools’ food service programs voluntarily accommodate children on special diets.
-Others must implement specific protocols to reach the same level of accommodation.
-Parent’s often find out which option they must pursue early in the exploratory process.
+Many school districts and individual schools’ foodservice programs voluntarily accommodate children on special diets.
+Others request medical proof of diagnosis and must implement specific protocols to reach the same level of accommodation.
+Parents often find out which option they must pursue early in the exploratory process.

 UNDERSTANDING YOUR RIGHTS: